dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    without detection.

-   At the time I talked with Mr. Breckenridge on this subject, I expected that Mr. Shjpwith formerly (Mr. Skip with resigned the consulship during the administration of John Adams.
+   At the time I talked with Mr. Breckenridge on this subject, I expected that Mr. *Shipwith* formerly (Mr. Skip with resigned the consulship during the administration of John Adams.
 I believe on account of a rude insulting letter he received from Timothy Pickering then secretary of state.
 Mr.
-   Jefferson re-appointed Mr. Skipwith.-Author.) and at this time, American consul at Paris, and Joel Barlow would soon arrive, and I did not wish the enquiry to be gone into till they came.
+   Jefferson re-appointed Mr. Skipwith.-Author.) and at this time, American consul at Paris, and *Joel Barlow* would soon arrive, and I did not wish the enquiry to be gone into till they came.
 After the fall of Robespierre and the establishment of the directory constitution, these two gentlemen and myself (Mr. Monroe being recalled) had better opportunities of knowing the